Ebsdorfergrund: Municipal council

 As of municipal elections held on 26 March 2006, seats on the municipal council are apportioned thus:

 Coat of arms

-The community's municipal coat of arms might be described as: Or, on a three-knolled hill vert a crenellated tower gules, therein the Hessian shield.
+The municipality's municipal coat of arms might be described as: Or, on a three-knolled hill vert a crenellated tower gules, therein the Hessian shield.

 The coat of arms recalls the Wittelsberg Schanze, who served the Hessian Landgraves by watching over traffic on the road running through the Ebsdorfer Grund between areas belonging to the Ecclesiastical Principality of Mainz.

 Partnerships

-The community of Ebsdorfergrund maintains partnerships with the following municipalities:
+The municipality of Ebsdorfergrund maintains partnerships with the following municipalities: